Assessing and Building Readiness

 Sources of Support

 Clearly, most organizations will not have all the financial resources to undertake PC-CIS development.
-Patient organizations must find ways to leverage what they have inhouse in terms of staffing, data, and expertise.
-But they will also need to seek funds such as grants and in-kind support.
-A patient group can first begin by working with the partners they identify in the consortia to determine what each partner can bring to the table.
-To fill financial and resource gaps, the group can seek grants and in-kind support from organizations such as PCORI, life-science companies interested in the disease area, or local or national health foundations.
-Important to the consideration of any funding source is maintaining independence and clear boundaries.
+Patient organizations must find ways to leverage what they have in-house in terms of staffing, data, and expertise, and will also need to seek funds such as grants and in-kind support.
+A patient group can begin by working with the partners they identify in the consortium to determine what each partner can bring to the table.
+To fill financial and resource gaps, the group can seek grants and support from organizations such as the Patient-Centered Outcomes Research Institute (PCORI), life-science companies interested in the disease area, or local or national health foundations.

 Resources to help here include: